Idzumikatsu/crm/docs/KUBERNETES_DESIGN.md

 `wait-for-db.sh` script.
 Completed migration Jobs are deleted automatically so they do not clutter the namespace.

+To protect data, a CronJob periodically executes `/backup-db.sh`.
+It dumps the database to a PersistentVolume mounted at `/backups`.
+The job is disabled by default and can be enabled via chart values.

 ## Observability

 Prometheus scrapes metrics from the application and infrastructure.
 Grafana